rystecher/senior-design/README.md

 ### APIs

 You will need to generate a [HackerRank API Key](https://www.hackerrank.com/api/docs).
-Visit the website, sign up and  create a new api key.
-Once that's done, you will need to store the key in an environment variable, as described below.
+Visit the website, sign up and create a new API key.
+Once that's done, you will need to store the key in an environment variable.

 ## Environment Variables